Cambridge Aiki Dojo

 She has been training ever since, albeit with some intermissions due to travelling, moving or having a babies.
 Britta moved to England in 1995, when she joined Sensei Sargeant's Dojo initially.
 She then joined Cambridge Aiki Dojo with Simon Whittaker and Glyn Davies at the end of 1996 or beginning 1997.

 Vlad started aikido in 1995 in Riga (Latvia) under the instruction of Vladimir Yusupzhanov sensei, a student of Yasunari Kitaura shihan.
 Vlad was awarded sho-dan in 2004 and ni-dan in 2007.
 He taught aikido classes for adults and children between 1998 and 2010 in Jelgava (Latvia), and moved to the UK in 2010, where he initially joined the Kioido Aikido Aiki-jutsu Kai club in Harlow.
 He then joined Cambridge Aiki Dojo in 2014.
-Vlad was awarded san dan in 2017.
+Vlad was awarded yon-dan in 2022.

 Hugh originally started training Aikido in Japan under William Reed Sensei.
-After he moved from the Far East to Cambridge he joined Cambridge Aiki Dojo, brining with him unique insights and experience.
-He was awarded Sho-Dan in 2012
+After he moved from the Far East to Cambridge he joined Cambridge Aiki Dojo, bringing with him unique insights and experience.
+He was awarded sho-dan in 2012

 Ever wondered how things get organised in the aikido club?